AJ60/Flipper_OLED_PCF8574_PN532/ReadMe.md

-# ⚙️ DIY Flipper Zero
+# ⚙️ DIY Flipper Zero OLED version SH1106 and SSD1306

 > WARNING: I do not take responsibility if you damage your board or property.
 This guide is for educational purposes only — proceed at your own risk.